-Exercise 2 (IBD matrices and how do we eat them)
+Exercise 2 (IBD matrices and how do we handle them (pen and paper))

 "Identity by descent (IBD) matrix estimation is a central component in mapping of Quantitative Trait Loci (QTL) using variance component models.
 A large number of algorithms have been developed for estimation of IBD between individuals in populations at discrete locations in the genome for use in genome scans to detect QTL affecting various traits of interest in experimental animal, human and agricultural pedigrees."